 Julia says: We always drive from London, getting up early to catch the Channel Tunnel train.
 On the other side it’s an eight hour drive to Geneva, where we sometimes break the journey to see friends.
 It’s around two hours by car from Geneva to La Fouly.
 With a younger family we’d definitely do a stopover but we’re all used to the journey nowadays.

 The other option is to fly/drive to Geneva and rent a chalet at La Fouly rather than taking camping equipment.

 Photos by Julia and family, all rights reserved, unless otherwise credited in captions.
 Photos may not be reproduced without prior written consent.

 Like this post?
-Why not Pin it to save and share for holiday inspiration.
+Why not pin the image above to Pinterest – to save and share for holiday inspiration.